On This Page

 Where and how to buy a Werra Camera

 More specifically with WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More cameras, it is essential that the shutterEither mechanical and/or electronic shutters are possible.
+So if you search for Werra you will often find photos of the river and surrounding area. cameras, it is essential that the shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More twist mechanism works and the shutterEither mechanical and/or electronic shutters are possible.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. twist mechanism works and the shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More fires.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. fires.
 They are difficult to repair.
 The WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More I does not use batteries or have a light meterA device that measures the scene’s luminosity in order to determine the best exposure value.
-More – later models do have a light meterA device that measures the scene’s luminosity in order to determine the best exposure value.
-More but it is unlikely that it will be working.
+I does not use batteries or have a light meterA device that measures the scene’s luminosity in order to determine the best exposure value.
+Light meters can be part of a camera or a separate instrument.
+There are both analogue and electronic light meters. – later models do have a light meterA device that measures the scene’s luminosity in order to determine the best exposure value.
+Light meters can be part of a camera or a separate instrument.
+There are both analogue and electronic light meters. but it is unlikely that it will be working.

 Werra cameras available through Etsy